 The conversational marketing campaign for The Famous Grouse shows just how impactful online ecommerce chatbots can be for businesses.
 They're an incredibly engaging way to educate shoppers about your products so they're primed and ready to buy.
 The result: more sales for you (or your client)!

 Whether you're an ecommerce business owner or an agency with ecommerce clients, the key function of Chatfuel is to help you earn results like these.

 - For ecommerce merchants 🛒 Sign up for a free Chatfuel account to get started with chatbot marketing today.
-(Then upgrade to Pro for more perks as you grow, including priority support, no user limits, and access to our exclusive Pro community!)
+(Then upgrade to Pro for more perks as you grow, including priority support and no user limits!)

 - For marketing agencies 👔 Book a demo of our Premium Agency plan to learn how we can help you grow your business (and your clients' businesses) with conversational marketing.